acend/cilium-basics-training/content/en/docs/02/_index.md

 ## Task {{% param sectionnumber %}}.4: Explore your installation

-We have learned about the cilium components.
+We have learned about the Cilium components.
 Let us check out the installed CRDs now:

 ```bash
 kubectl api-resources | grep cilium
 ``````

-Which should output the installed CRDs:
+Which shows CRDs installed by Cilium:

 ```bash
 ciliumclusterwidenetworkpolicies   ccnp           cilium.io/v2                           false        CiliumClusterwideNetworkPolicy